Oil vs. Oil-Free Air Compressors

 Common Oil-Free Compressor Misconceptions

-A few myths are floating around that people use to discredit oil-free air compressors.
+There are a few myths floating around that people use to discredit oil-free air compressors.
 We’re going to debunk a few of these myths.

 We can’t deny that oil-free compressors used to be much noisier than their traditional oil-lubricated counterparts.
-However, current-day oil-free compressors are not nearly as loud as people make them out to be.
-While they are louder than oil compressors, the difference is not as great as you may have been lead to believe.
-Today’s oil-free compressors utilize direct-drive, dual-piston pumps and sound-reducing technology, making noise essentially a non-issue.
+However, modern oil-free compressors are not nearly as loud as people make them out to be.
+Today’s oil-free compressors utilize direct-drive, dual-piston pumps and sound-reducing technology, making noise a non-issue.

 Oil-Free Compressors Have Shorter Lifespans